kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/12_pod_commands/transcript.md

 kubectl exec pod-centos -c cntr-centos -- ps -ef
 ```

+This confirms taht our shell script is now running as the primary process which is what we expected.
 Let's take a look at the logs to see if the timestamp is being sent to the standard output:

 ```bash
 $ kubectl logs -f pod-centos -c cntr-centos